andreibuiciuc/workshop-ai/README.md

-# AI Workhop for a Full-Stach + AI internship
+# AI Workhop prepared for a Full-Stack + AI internship

 ## praisePal - AI helping you, or your manager, classify performance reviews